rafasofizada/pechkin/README.md

   const results = [];

-  for await (const { filename: originalFilename, byteLength, stream, ...file } of files) {
+  for await (const { filename: originalFilename, stream, ...file } of files) {
     const newFilename = `${Math.round(Math.random() * 1000)}-${originalFilename}`;
     const dest = path.join(os.tmpdir(), newFilename);

+    // Pipe the stream to a file
+    // The stream will start to be consumed after the current block of code
+    // finishes executing...
     stream.pipe(fs.createWriteStream(dest));

-    /*
-    `byteSize` resolves only after the entire `file.stream` has been consumed You should `await byteSize` only AFTER the code that consumes the stream (e.g. uploading to AWS S3, loading into memory, etc.)
-    */
-    const length = await byteLength;
+    // ...which allows us to set up event handlers for the stream and wrap
+    // the whole thing in a Promise, so that we can get the stream's length. const length = await new Promise((resolve, reject) => {
+      stream
+        // `stream` is an instance of Transform, which is a Duplex stream,
+        // which means you can listen to both 'end' (Readable side)
+        // and 'finish' (Writable side) events.
+        .on('end', () => resolve(stream.bytesWritten))
+        .on('finish', () => resolve(stream.bytesWritten))
+        // You can either reject the Promise and handle the Promise rejection
+        // using .catch() or await + try-catch block, or you can directly
+        // somehow handle the error in the 'error' event handler.
+        .on('error', reject);
+    })

     results.push({ ...file, dest, originalFilename, newFilename, length});
   }